pawel002/Raytracing/README.md

 ## Usage
-Using the programm is pretty straight forward, as everything is well described and user friendly.
+Using the program is pretty straight forward, as everything is well described and user friendly.
 Below you can see a screenshot of working simulation.
 ![app](https://github.com/pawel002/Raytracing/blob/master/renders/app.png)
 By pressing on the viewport the cursor will disappear and user will be able to move around in the scene.
 To Exit this mode you can press Esc.
 All the function in the settings tab work as described by label.